wsjung0516/ci-cd-start/README.md

 -----

 ### Frontend  Development Method:
-1. It is implemented with docker-compose by bundling the database and backend at once.
+1. It is implemented with docker-compose by bundling the database and backend program.
-2. Frontend programs are developed in an environment that does not use docker.
+2. Frontend program is developed in an environment that does not use docker.
-3. During the test, the data is transmitted and received with the backend program operated by docker-compose.
+3. During the test, the data is transmitted and received from the backend program, which is bundled by docker-compose.

 image 2.
 ![](images/ci-cd2.png)